ucsc/site-giving/source/faculty-faq.md

 </ul>

 <p>For support in approaching foundations, first contact the <a href="https://officeofresearch.ucsc.edu/ord/index.html">Research Development Office</a> in the Office of Research.</p>
-<p>The Office of Foundation Relations in University Relations develops relationships with regional and national private foundations and helps to identify funding opportunities.</p>
+<p>The <a href="https://cfr.ucsc.edu/">Office of Foundation Relations</a> in University Relations develops relationships with regional and national private foundations and helps to identify funding opportunities.</p>

 </div>
 </div>